People

 Jacqueline Berner, Master’s Student, University of Tübingen

-Marianne Richter, Research Technican, University of Georgia
+Marianne Richter, Research Technician, University of Georgia

 Peiwen Shi, Rotation Student, Harvard University